This includes if you seek election or want to take part in election campaigns.

 • wear or display political material.

-To avoid any actual, potential or perceived conflict of interest, ensure you don’t:
+To avoid any actual, potential or perceived conflict of interest in respect of your work ensure you don’t:

 • let political activities influence or interfere with your work